DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - applying scoping guidance/considerations
       - selecting/specifying compensating controls
       - assigning control values
       - tailoring matches your organization's mission and the controls from a selected baseline.
+      - Tailoring ensures that assessment methods are appropriate to the systems, services, and other assets that are being validated and is the best answer here.
   - 🔴**Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline ✏️ security controls ✏️ and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline
     - Scoping is a part of the tailoring process and refers to reviewing a list of security controls and selecting the security controls that apply.
     - Scoping involves selecting only the controls that are appropriate for your IT systems
+    - Scoping involves setting the boundaries of security control implementations.

 - 2.6.3 Standards selection
   - Organizations need to identify the standards (e.g. PCI DSS, GDPR etc) that apply and ensure that the security controls they select fully comply with these standards